Tag Archive for: indesign

 • Turn it up: live spins, creative curveballs, and a rock-and-roll remix mindset from the first beat

-• Apps in the mix: Illustrator, Photoshop, InDesign, After Effects, and Express (and more)
+• Apps in the mix: Photoshop, Illustrator, InDesign, After Effects, Canva, and more!

 • Creative moves on deck: photo editing, web graphics, video effects, 3D modeling, and motion experiments